 - Obtain information

-Take a good look at the company’s website a day or two before the phone interview and gather information about the industry and their competition.
+Take a good look at the company’s website a day or two before the phone interview and gather information about the industry and its competition.
 You can also check out the latest news about the company.

 - Google contacts

-Google the name of the HR manager, then you have a picture in front of you and can find out more information about your counterpart.
+Google the name of the HR manager, and then you have a picture in front of you and can find out more information about your counterpart.

 - Prepare standard telephonic interview questions

-HR managers would want to know about you before inviting you to a face to face interview.
+HR managers would want to know about you before inviting you to a face-to-face interview.
 Think about your strengths and weaknesses.

-You should also prepare a short self-presentation, prepare for the following telephonic interview questions as well as write down your own questions.
+You should also prepare a short self-presentation, prepare the following telephonic interview questions as well as write down your own questions.